syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

 <tr>
 <td>
 batchChanges</td><td>
-It has the details of the added, modified and deleted record</td></tr>
+It contains the details of the added, modified and deleted record</td></tr>
 </table>

 {% highlight html %}